 - Heat oil in a deep pan for frying.
 When hot simmer the flame.

-- In a mixing bowl, mix together rice flour, besan, pottukadalai powder (roasted gram dal flour), red chili powder, asafetida, salt and mix well.
+- In a wide bowl, mix together chickpea flour, rice flour, red chili powder, turmeric powder, asafoetida, salt and mix well.

-- Add the ghee and mix with your finger tips till it resembles bread crumbs.
+- Add ghee, hot oil and rub it into the flour with finger tips till it resembles bread crumbs.

-- Take pea sized dough, roll into a cylinder and drop into hot oil.
+- Take pea sized dough, roll into a disc and drop into hot oil.
 If it rises immediately, the temperature is correct.